 A Series on Surviving began as poems in a journal.
 They began not meant to be seen or heard.
 Only to be reread by myself .
 They began to get something out of me as though writing it down would make it go away.
 They are a form of escape and a way to try to make sense of what happened to me and how I felt.
 They began as a way to express the torture that was going on inside and in a way to stop me moving past the hurt and shame.

 These poems, and the short films they have become are not perfect.
 They do not depict a happy ending.
 They are hard and messy and not entirely optimistic.
 They were not meant to be.
 They are honest and raw.
-What I am saying is that they are not going to tell you that you forget what happened and everything is rosy again.
+They are not going to tell you that you forget what happened and everything is rosy again.
 They are not saying it gets so much better or that you stop feeling the things you feel.
 They are about the struggle.
 They are about the pain and they are about hope.
 These poems are not everyone's experience, they are not everyone's feelings they are mine.

 I have been so lucky in the support I have received for this project.
 The team who have made this project come to life are so special to me and always will be.
 They took something and made it their own.
 They allowed me to see these poems as something other than something to be ashamed of and they gave me life in that again.
 Thank you.